annazuckerman/specmatch-emp-apf/README.md

   smemp_multifile.ipynb  -> *script to run Specmatch on a directory containing APF spectra of multiple stars*

   smemp_apf_test.ipynb -> *run Specmatch on a single spectrum (or directory of multiple spectra for single star)*

+  specmatchemp -> the scripts needed to run Specmatch-emp, which are called by smemp_multifile and smemp_apf_test

   deblaze_func.ipynb  -> *deblaze target spectrum*